When comparing Tulum vs Playa del Carmen, which do you choose?

 Enjoy the Voladores de Papantla, an ancient ritual still performed today involving dance, song, and the climbing of a pole.

-Four of the five at the top attach themselves to the pole with rope around their waists before launching themselves off backward, to elegantly spin with the pull of gravity toward the ground.
+Four of the five at the top attach themselves to the pole with a rope around their waists before launching themselves off backward, to elegantly spin with the pull of gravity toward the ground.

 The fifth remains atop the pole playing the flute.
 Parque Fundadores is the perfect place to enjoy ice cream and watch the ritual take place, located right next to the beach.